Skip to content

 3. PubTator3 for entity annotations

-4. Semantic Scholar for the optional search leg, TLDR, citation graph, influential citation counts, and recommendations
+4. Semantic Scholar for the optional search leg, TLDR, citation graph, influential citation counts, recommendations, and openAccessPdf metadata for the explicit --pdf fallback

 This means metadata, annotations, and full text may have different availability for the same PMID.